Northern Guilford promotes Barry Friedman to head boys basketball coach

 Northern Guilford on Thursday announced the promotion of journeyman assistant Barry Friedman as its new boys basketball coach.

-Friedman, from Silver Spring, Md., was a two-time all-conference selection at Saint Mary’s College of Maryland and played professionally in Israel for Migdal-Hamque, before returning to the states after one season.
+Friedman, from Silver Spring, Maryland, was a two-time all-conference selection at Saint Mary’s College of Maryland and played professionally in Israel for Migdal-Hamque, before returning to the states after one season.

 People are also reading…